IDnotify Review: Identity Theft Protection At Its Best?

-The prices were really reasonable, starting at less than $10 a month and only going up to $32 for all of the available features.
-We’ve seen plans go up to almost $40 a month (looking at you, myFico!3) but we’ve also seen plans starting at under $7 a month from Zander Insurance, which doesn’t have as much financial monitoring as IDnotify.
+The prices were really reasonable, starting at less than $10 a month and only going up to $36 for all of the available features.
+We’ve seen plans go up to almost $40 a month (looking at you, myFico2!) but we’ve also seen plans from Zander Insurance starting at under $7 a month.
+Zander, which you can learn about in our full Zander Insurance review, does hold its own in value but doesn’t have as much financial monitoring as IDnotify.
 Basically, what we’re trying to say is that in terms of cost, IDnotify stands at the lower range, but it’s at the higher range in terms of quality.
-Can you say best of both worlds?
+The best of both worlds, right?

 IDnotify Subscription Rundown

-If you want to see the breakdown in detail, check out our main page for IDnotify pricing.
+If you want to see the breakdown in detail, check out our complete IDnotify pricing page.